mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 #### **mxsSetConfig**

-The `mxsSetConfig` command changes the configuration of the session.
+The `mxsSetConfig` command changes the configuration of the session and must be run against the 'admin' database.

 Note that the changes only affect the current session and are **not** persisted.